wildblount/documents/stormeter.md

 ## 🔧 Customization Options

-- Set your own pressure breach thresholds for each storm type
+- Set what types of storms are to be monitored
-- Choose how long alarms stay active
+- Choose how long alarms stay active  with auto-timeout options
-- Select auto-timeout options (1, 2, 5, 10, or 30 minutes)
-- Adjust sensitivity for fewer false alarms or more aggressive detection

 ---

 ## 📊 Perfect for:

+- If tornado warnings are issued and you need to know if one is near you
 - Hikers, campers, and adventurers
-- Boaters and offshore workers
+- Boaters and offshore sailors
 - People in storm-prone regions
-- Anyone who wants a local backup to weather apps
+- Anyone who appreciates the nostalgic beauty of wheel barometers first invented almost 400 years ago

 ---

 ## ⚠️ Important Notes

-- Storm Sentinel requires a device with a barometric sensor (most newer smartphones support this).
+- Stormeter requires a device with a barometric sensor (most newer smartphones support this).
-- Background monitoring may require enabling special permissions or using a development build of the app depending on your platform.
+- Background monitoring may require enabling special permissions or using a future build of the app depending on your platform.
-- While Storm Sentinel offers early pressure-based warnings, it is **not a substitute** for official weather advisories.
+- While Stormeter offers early pressure-based warnings, it is **not a substitute** for official weather advisories.

 ---

 Be ready before the storm hits.
-**Download Storm Sentinel and stay safe, wherever you are.**
+**Download Stormeter and stay safe, available on Apple Store today.**